 General Risk Management Check Review all activities to see if they are safe or how they can be made safe; a risk assessment template is a useful tool for this.
-If you cannot carry out an activity safely it should not be undertaken at all Consult with employees regarding the risk assessment, share the details and train them in the revised working procedures.
-Make sure employees understand social distancing rules, hygiene and why it is relevant Make sure visitors clearly understand the rules through the use of signage, floor markings, briefings, TVs, etc. and reassure them with explanations of the safety steps you are taking.
-Have a plan in place to deal with employees and members of the public who do not comply with your rules It is good practice to have your assessment, policies and procedures recorded in writing Keep up to date with the changing guidelines and government announcements Employees Check Consult with employees to see who is able to return to work, considering things like transport, childcare, health issues, disability, etc. If they can continue working from home do they need to come in?
-If required, provide suitable and appropriate protective equipment such as face masks, gloves and screens Be aware of employee anxiety over return to work: talk through anxieties and signpost to support services.
-Take HR advice if there is a potential conflict Ensure employees are aware of the symptoms of Covid-19 and understand what to do if they or someone they are in contact with experiences them What rules will you have regarding rest breaks, eating and storage of personal items Allocate tasks and roles to minimise touching of the same objects, unnecessary movement and contact Cleaning Check Will cleaning be done by employees or external contractors?
+If you cannot carry out an activity safely it should not be undertaken at all Consult with employees regarding the risk assessment, share the details and train them in the revised working procedures Make sure employees understand social distancing rules, hygiene and why it is relevant Make sure visitors clearly understand the rules through the use of signage, floor markings, announcements, TVs, etc. and reassure them with explanations of the safety steps you are taking Have a plan in place to deal with employees and members of the public who do not comply with your rules It is good practice to have your assessment, policies and procedures recorded in writing Keep up to date with the changing guidelines and government announcements Employees Check Consult with employees to see who is able to return to work, considering things like transport, childcare, health issues, disability, etc. If required, provide suitable and appropriate protective equipment such as face masks, gloves and screens Be aware of employee anxiety over return to work: talk through anxieties and signpost to support services.
+Take HR advice if there is a potential conflict Ensure employees are aware of the symptoms of Covid-19 and understand what to do if they or someone they are in contact with experiences them What rules will you have regarding rest breaks, eating and storage of personal items?
+Allocate tasks and roles to minimise touching of the same objects and unnecessary movement and contact Cleaning Check Will cleaning be done by employees or external contractors?
 Will additional and more thorough cleaning be required?
-Will you need to extend gaps between customers to allow proper cleaning?
-Will equipment need to be quarantined for a period after it is used?
+Will you need to extend gaps between clients to allow proper cleaning?
 Ensure adequate and appropriate cleaning materials and protective equipment are available.
-Remember alcohol-based sanitiser is flammable and has storage considerations Put a plan in place for regular cleaning of surfaces, paying particular attention to frequently touched items - door handles, office equipment, kitchen equipment, toilets, light switches, etc Ensure waste and quarantined items handled and removed safely Premises management before you re-open Check If water systems have been drained they should be gradually refilled, checking for leaks.
+Remember alcohol-based sanitiser is flammable, which has storage considerations Put a plan in place for regular cleaning of surfaces, paying particular attention to frequently touched items: door handles, tills, card machines, kitchen equipment, toilets, light switches, etc, as well as your professional equipment Ensure waste is handled and removed safely Premises management before you re-open Check If water systems have been drained they should be gradually refilled, checking for leaks.
 Before you re-open you should run hot and cold water systems for about 15 minutes to clear any water that may have been standing for many weeks Check the premises for damage, security and maintenance issues Test the fire & security systems and emergency lighting.
-Ensure that keyholder details are up to date and held by your alarm monitoring centre Fire suppression and sprinkler systems should be tested in line with installer's recommendations mann broadbent sport dance leisure insurance
+Ensure that keyholder details are up to date and held by your alarm monitoring centre Fire suppression and sprinkler systems should be tested in line with installer's recommendations